 Nyáry Pál was born in the first years of the 1550s.
 Like many children of other high-ranking noblemen, he was brought up in the Royal Court in Vienna.
-Pál took part in the sieges of the 15-Year-War (aka long War).
-He was at the unsuccessful siege of Esztergom in 1594.
+Nyáry Pál was at the unsuccessful siege of Esztergom in 1594.
 Assumedly, he was among the heroes who assaulted the walls, like Balassi Bálint who died there.
 On 1 October 1594, he was appointed as Captain of Eger castle.
 Pál was there at the siege of Hatvan castle in September 1596 and he must have seen how the bewildered mercenaries slaughtered the Turk garrison.
 Knowing, that the Sultan will assault Eger castle, Archduke Maximilian sent him to Eger.
 Soon, Pál arrived at Eger with the Archduke’s reinforcement but didn’t have much time left before the Turks got there.

 Sultan Mehmed III arrived at Eger on 21-22 September 1596, and the siege began on the next day.
-The enemy tried to breach the walls and assaulted the castle many times but the defenders have repelled them each time.
-It happened on the 30 September, that the Christians not only beat the enemy back but chased them until their camp.
-Then, the besiegers tried to dig mines, and they managed to breach the walls at several places as well.
+The enemy tried to breach the walls and assaulted the castle many times but the defenders repelled them each time.
+It happened on 30 September, and the Christians not only beat the enemy back but chased them to their camp.
+Then, the besiegers tried to dig mines, and they managed to breach the walls in several places as well.
 A mine went off on 4 October, destroying a huge part of the outer castle’s wall.
 The castle’s Italian military engineer, Christophoro Stella also lost his life in the fight.

 Yet, the defenders carried on the fight, beating back the renewed assaults one after another.
 However, they could not stop the enemy from digging new mines.
 One of them went off on 8 October, causing great destruction.
 The Walloon and German mercenaries began to lose heart, they were talking about surrender.
 Captain Nyáry Pál and his officers, Terska and Kinski, at first tried to calm them down with words.
 When they could achieve nothing, they began to threaten the rebels.
 It was also in vain, the rebels started talks with the Turks, without involving their officers on 11 October. finally, they negotiated their terms, namely to leave the castle unharmed.
 The Ottomans marched in on 13 October.
 They promptly slaughtered all the Walloon and German mercenaries but they let the Hungarians go away.
 However, they captured their officers so Nyáry became a prisoner of war.

-Nyáry pál was lucky enough to free himself from the captivity a few days later, during the Battle of Mezőkeresztes on 26 October.
+Nyáry Pál was lucky enough to free himself from captivity a few days later, during the Battle of Mezőkeresztes on 26 October.
 When the Christians began to loot the Turk camp, he escaped from the tent of the Grand Vizier.
 Upon his return to the king’s army, he was arrested for the surrender of Eger.
 Fortunately, he could prove his innocence and instead of receiving a punishment, he was awarded for his heroism.
 You can read more about the fall of Eger here:

 Emperor Rudolf appointed Nyáry as the captain of Várad.
 Nyáry retook Sarkad castle in the next year, slaughtering many soldiers of the enemy there.
 When his first wife, Török Zsuzsanna died, he married Várday Kata of Kisvárda in 1600.
 Because of her, he took to the Calvinist faith.
 Lady Török Zsuzsa had brought him into the marriage the castles of Pápa, Gesztes, and Diósgyőr, including the villages around them.
 Her second wife gave him Kisvárda castle.
 We must remark, that Nyáry’s daughter, Krisztina inherited all these lands that finally ended up in Palatine Esterházy Miklós’ hands who married her.